towed-imagery-field-manual/towed-imagery-field-manual.github.io/pages/05-field-procedures.md

 27. To mitigate any positional errors, it is important to carefully monitor the ship speed and deployment rate to an appropriate ratio.
 If you have reached the seafloor too early, try to resist speeding up the ship.
 This will cause the platform to rise when speeding up and fall uncontrollably when slowing down again.
 28. Continue descent to a pre-determined height above the seafloor (e.g. 2–3m) and try to maintain this height throughout the tow using the winch remote control.
 Record/document the time the target depth (i.e. altitude) is reached (typically this is at the start of the transect where data collection begins, unless the objective of the work includes water column imagery acquisition during descent).
 Note: hauling in cable onto the winch or paying out cable has an immediate effect on the camera platform height above the seafloor; however, the degree of change on height above bottom is in relation to the cable angle, which is determined by the vessel’s speed and current.
 29. Confirm still photos are being taken and video feeds are being recorded where possible (e.g. recording indicators, hard drive operating).
-30. Confirm timecode being embedded is GPS-time accurate.
+30. Confirm the timecode being embedded is GPS-time accurate.
 31. If employing real-time annotation, record the time and position of the camera on the seafloor (See Pre-Survey Preparations).
 32. While maintaining a consistent flying altitude above the seabed, the co-pilot needs to continually check the camera feeds to ensure all footage is being recorded and anticipate the need to come up on the winch so as to avoid approaching obstacles and minimise the chance of a seabed hook-up, and review.
 33. Monitor sea conditions during deployment to maintain a safe working environment.